West Indian cricket team in England in 1939: West Indies players

-The manager of the team was John Kidney, who played 11 first-class matches for Barbados between 1909 and 1932 and who had managed the 1933 touring team in England.
+The West Indies toured with a 16-man squad captained by Rolph Grant, with John Cameron as his vice-captain.
+The manager of the team was John Kidney, who played 11 first-class matches for Barbados between 1909 and 1932; he had previously managed the 1933 touring team in England.

+Squad details below state the player's age at the beginning of the tour, his batting hand, his type of bowling, and his team in the Inter-Colonial Tournament (ICT) at the time: